-INTERIM REPORT OF THE PRESIDENT'S COMMITTEE
+INTERIM REPORT OF THE PRESIDENT'S COMMITTEE ON URBAN DEVELOPMENT AND NEIGHBORHOOD REVITALIZATION

-ON

-URBAN DEVELOPMENT AND NEIGHBORHOOD REVITALIZATION

-President Ford created his Committee on Urban Development and Neighborhood Revitalization on June 30, 1976, stating a concern that "...the cities of this nation and the neighborhoods which are their backbone today face increasingly difficult problems of decay and decline."
+President Ford created the Committee on Urban Development and Neighborhood Revitalization on June 30, 1976, stating a concern that "...the cities of this nation and the neighborhoods which are their backbone today face increasingly difficult problems of decay and decline."
 In the intervening months, members of the Committee have visited large and small cities in different parts of the country.
 We have talked with city officials, civic leaders, businessmen, neighborhood group leaders and individual citizens about their neighborhoods and their cities.

 The Committee found that many urban areas have had difficulty in dealing with losses of jobs and industry, problems of racial tension, issues of crime and educational policy.
 But we also found many hopeful signs for the Nation's cities.
-The Committee inventoried the many assets of our urban areas-their capital infrastructures, housing stock, neighborhoods and most of all their citizenry.
-With greater flexibility in the use of federal assistance, many cities have taken innovative and effective steps to deal with their problems.
+With greater flexibility in the use of Federal assistance, many cities have taken innovative and effective steps to deal with their problems.

 This interim report is a statement of the Committee's progress to date.
 It is not intended to provide a total strategy to solve the very complex problems of our urban areas.
-Rather, the report sums up the Committee's initial observations, assesses some of the Federal policies and programs which most directly impact the cities, states a set of principles for future Federal urban policy and sets forth preliminary recommendations.
+Rather, the report sums up the Committee's initial observations, assesses some of the Federal policies and programs which most directly affect the cities, states a set of principles for future Federal urban policy and sets forth preliminary recommendations.
 Finally, this interim report sets out an agenda for moving towards national urban policy reform.

-The Committee did not recommend massive new Federal assistance to the cities at this time.
-The Committee believes that if spending programs are properly coordinated and targeted to real needs, the billions of federal dollars now being spent on domestic programs will more effectively help the cities.
-In contrast, large new outlays, which mean either higher taxes on wage earners or a new inflationary spiral, could exacerbate the urban crisis.
+The Committee does not recommend massive new Federal assistance to the cities.
+The Committee believes that if spending programs are properly coordinated and targeted to real needs, the billions of Federal dollars now being spent on domestic programs will more effectively help the cities.
+In contrast, new outlays, which mean either higher taxes on wage earners or a new inflationary spiral, could exacerbate the urban crisis.